Check out these seven frightening stats:

 A 2007 study by Orly Lazarov, PhD found that physical and mental stimulation decrease hallmark Alzheimer’s pathologies and instead increase communication between cells and spur new nerve cell growth.

 Being social is healthy in several ways.
 It lowers your risk of cognitive decline, and can also mean having a strong support system and more meaningful relationships on your own terms – so long as you’re cautious of who you let into your circle of influence (see Life After Retirement Tip #15).
-If you surround yourself with the right circle of influence who aligns with your core values, you can enjoy like-minded friends who will propel you forward in reaching your goals.
+If you surround yourself with the right circle of influence that aligns with your core values, you can enjoy like-minded friends who will propel you forward in reaching your goals.
 Plus, you’ll have people to count on for those tricky times when your health declines, or if you need rides to the doctor’s office, etc.

 Experts warn: loneliness is deadlier than obesity and should be considered a public health risk.